 Small Business Health Care Tax Credit Questions and Answers: How to Claim the Credit

-A. An employer (other than a tax-exempt employer) claims the credit on the employer’s annual income tax return, with an attached Form 8941 showing the calculation of the credit.
+A. An employer (other than a tax-exempt employer) claims the credit on the employer’s annual income tax return, with an attached Form 8941, Credit for Small Employer Health Insurance Premiums, showing the calculation of the credit.

-Q. How does a tax-exempt employer claim the small business health care tax credit?
+Q. How does a tax-exempt employer claim the credit?

-A. An employer that is described in section 501(c) and exempt from tax under section 501(a) claims the refundable credit by filing Form 990-T with an attached Form 8941 showing the calculation of the claimed credit.
-See the question, “Can a tax-exempt organization be eligible?” on the Who Gets the Tax Credit page.
+A. An employer that is described in section 501(c) and exempt from tax under section 501(a) claims the credit by filing the Form 990-T, Exempt Organization Business Income Tax Return, with an attached Form 8941 showing the calculation of the claimed credit.
+Filing Form 990-T with an attached Form 8941 is required for a tax-exempt eligible small employer to claim the credit, even if it is not otherwise required to file Form 990-T. See the question, “Can a tax-exempt organization be eligible?” on the Who Gets the Tax Credit page.

 Q. May an employer use the credit to offset its alternative minimum tax (AMT) liability?

 A. Yes.
 The credit can be used, subject to certain limitations based on the amount of an employer’s regular tax liability, AMT liability and other allowable credits.
-See IRC section 38(c)(1), as modified by section 38(c)(4)(B)(vi).
+See section 38(c)(1) of the Internal Revenue Code (Code), as modified by section 38(c)(4)(B)(vi).

 Q. Can an employer (other than a tax-exempt employer) claim the credit if it has no taxable income and no AMT liability for the year?